 What is a Transportation Management System?

-A transportation management system (TMS) is a logistics tool that helps businesses plan, carry out, and improve the movement of goods, whether incoming or outgoing.
-It ensures shipments follow regulations, all required documents are in place, and deliveries are handled efficiently.
+A transportation management system (TMS) is a logistics tool that helps businesses plan, execute, and optimize the movement of goods, whether incoming or outgoing.
+It ensures shipments comply with regulations, that all required documents are in place, and that deliveries are handled efficiently.

 TMS is usually part of a broader supply chain management (SCM) system.
 Also called transportation management software or transportation management solutions, a TMS gives businesses clear visibility into daily transportation activities, trade compliance, and shipment documentation.

-It helps speed up the shipping process while making it easier to manage and optimize transportation across land, air, or sea.
+It helps speed up shipping while making it easier to manage and optimize transportation by land, air, or sea.

 A transportation management system (TMS) brings many advantages to businesses.
 Key benefits include: